 - Develop the analytical and financial core competencies for population health management.

-Care Compass Network’s goal is to help our partner organizations through the DSRIP transition period.
-We offer assistance at no charge and can provide you with:
+Care Compass Network’s goal was to assist partner organizations through the DSRIP transition period.
+We offered assistance at no charge and provided them with:

-- Education and training to help your organization to successfully implement Medicaid’s new performance-based payment structure
+- Education and training to help them successfully implement Medicaid’s new performance-based payment structure

-- Resources to train your workers in the new system
+- Resources to train workforce in the new system

-- Workforce assistance – we can provide support with recruitment and trainings, such as Cultural Competency and Health Literacy
+- Workforce assistance – we provided support with recruitment and trainings, such as Cultural Competency and Health Literacy

-- Funding for services and programs you provide or would like to provide that benefit Medicaid recipients
+- Funding for services and programs that benefitted Medicaid Members

 - South (Broome & Tioga Counties)